im-a-kookie/ParallelCore/README.md

    git clone https://github.com/im-a-kookie/ParallelCore.git
    ```
 2. Build the project and add the compiled library to your application.
-3. Follow the examples above to create your first parallel model.
+3. Follow examples above to create models.

 ---

-## Contributing
+## Contributions

-Contributions are welcome!
-Please open an issue or submit a pull request.
+Welcome, please open an issue or send PR.

 ---